Groumy/Groumy.github.io/_drafts/going-black.md

 * [character creation](#character-creation) tooked too much time (_probably related to the number of character options and decision paralysis_)
 * they had a hard time to remember [the rules](#the-rules)

-We ended up choosing The Black Hack because it checked all the boxes of their needs and my needs.
+We ended up choosing The Black Hack because it checked all the boxes of  our needs.

-Let me extrapolate, because it might help others who are in the same situation and lets start by describing the group.
+Let me extrapolate, because it might help others who are in the same situation.

 # Our group

+Lest start by describing our group, because it's important to understand a decision to understand the context in which it was made.

 To describe our group I'm gonna steel the Cypher System concept of _character as a sentence_ and apply it to my players ;)